-This system must be well-managed, maintained, and renewed in order for people and communities within it to remain healthy, safe and prepared for current and future economic challenges to its wellbeing.
-By raising the collective voice of our over 800 members, Illinois Partners fosters collaborations to achieve quality services, adequate funding and measurable results for those most in need.
+This system must be well-managed, maintained, and renewed in order for people and communities within it to remain healthy, safe and prepared for current and future economic challenges to its well-being.
+By raising the collective voice of our over 800 coalition partners, Illinois Partners fosters collaborations to achieve quality services, adequate funding and measurable results for those most in need.

 We can't do this alone- we need your help.
 Click here to join Illinois Partners and become a part of this movement!

 Supporting the organizations that help our families is a key responsibility of the state.
-Paying the not-for-profit human service community providers for services delivered is the number one obligation of the state.
+Paying the not-for-profit human service community providers for services delivered to those in need is the number one obligation of the state.

-Please click here to support these services in your community. learn more about debt restructuring and how Illinois Partners for Human Service is fighting for the dignity of all Illinoisans through the restructuring our State’s debt.
+Please click here to support these services in your community.
+Learn more about the need for Illinois to pay its overdue bills and how Illinois Partners for Human Service is fighting for the dignity of all Illinoisans through the restructuring of our State debt.

 Your story and message is important when communicating for change.
-Here are some useful tools for communicating with your community and media outlets: (Making The Case: Documenting Outcomes and How Have Continued Cuts to Human Services Impact Residents of Illinois).
+Here are some useful tools for communicating with your community and media outlets: ( How Have Continued Cuts to Human Services Impact Residents of Illinois).
 Also, let them know...

 - Human Services must be a priority for their community.